 Upon inputting your alien registration number, the system will ask you to press “1” to confirm that you have inputted your number correctly “2” if you wish to reenter your number.
 Once your number has been accepted by the system, the automated operator will spell your name, last name first.
 She (the automated operators are all female) will ask you to press “1” to confirm your name or press “2” to reenter your alien registration number (which is advisable if the name is not yours).

 Once your name has been confirmed, the operator will ask you to input one of the following menu items: (1) Next hearing date, (2) Asylum processing information, (3) Decision information, (4) Case appeal information, or (5) Filing information.

-How does this system work in practice?
+How does the Immigration Courts’ 800 phone number work in practice?
 In my experience, considerably less than perfect.
 The following two brief examples should suffice:

 Recently, our office was successful in obtaining permanent residence through suspension of deportation for a 14-year-old Filipina who has lived in the U.S. with her aunt and uncle for the past ten years.
 Yet, when I called the (800) number several days after the hearing, the automated operator informed me that the case was still pending.
 Apparently, the immigration judge was a little slow in giving the automated operator news of the favorable decision.
 This is the exception not the rule.